1 Introduction

 When you do things reproducibly, others (and future you) can understand and check your work.
 You can also reuse your work more easily.
 For example, if you need to create a report every month with the social media analytics for your company, a reproducible report allows you to download a new month’s data and create the report within seconds.
 It might take a little longer to set up the report in the first instance with reproducible methods, but the time it saves you in the long run is invaluable.

-You can customise how R Studio looks to make it work for you.
-Click
+You can customise how RStudio looks to make it work for you.
+You can change the default font, font size, and general appearance of RStudio, including using dark mode.

 1.3 Sessions